 Initial attack vector

-Several days before the start of the main attack phase, the attackers performed test connections to the VPN Gateway, apparently in order to check that the vulnerable version of the software was used on the device.
+Several days before the start of the main attack phase, the attackers performed test connections to the VPN Gateway, apparently in order to check that the authentication credentials stolen in an attack on the VPN server could still be used.

 The attackers may have identified the vulnerable device themselves by scanning IP addresses.
 Alternatively, they may have bought a ready-made list containing IP addresses of vulnerable FortiGate VPN Gateway devices.
 In autumn 2020, an offer to buy a database of such devices appeared on a dark web forum.

 After gaining access to the first system on the enterprise network, the attackers downloaded the Mimikatz utility to that system.
 The utility was used to steal the account credentials of Windows users who had previously logged in to the compromised system.

 With the help of the Mimikatz utility, the attackers were able to compromise the domain administrator account, after which they started distributing malware to other systems on the organization’s network.
 They used the Cobalt Strike framework for that purpose.
 The Cobalt Strike module was loaded on attacked systems using the PowerShell.

 After launching, the malicious PowerShell script decrypted the payload – the Cobalt Strike Beacon backdoor, which provided the attackers with remote control of the infected system.